GamesCreed

 Before we dive headfirst into the Nocturnal’s oh-so-lovely gameplay, there is one thing we need to mention first.
 Now, when you start your journey, you will most likely find your first note.
 Notes play a very important part in trying to figure things out because, unlike other games similar to it, Nocturnal doesn’t exactly tell you its story.
 You need to seek it out.

-You do this by finding notes, books and scrolls.
+You do this by finding notes, books, and scrolls.
 These notes aren’t left in plain sight, and the best way to find them is to try to find the way off the game’s linear path, such as side rooms and hidden chambers.
-This does mean if you’re the type of player that tends to speed through games, you will be left rather confused about what’s going on.
+This does mean that if you’re the type of player who tends to speed through games, you will be left rather confused about what’s going on.

 Nocturnal, PC, Review, Gameplay, Screenshots, GamesCreed